All Episodes

 It's very sad, and it's not right.

-All this is, the DREAM Act was nothing more than fast tracking of illegals over others.
+All this is, the DREAM Act was nothing more than fast-tracking of illegals over others.

-So I think what this all adds up to.
+So I think what this all adds up to, the Democrats know that they cannot win, folks.

-They can't without getting more victims, and up more people on the dole, more dependents.
+They cannot win with more victims without getting more victims, more people on the dole, more dependents.

 And they cannot win unless they get some more people to put into the voter rolls illegally.

-I got a another story here.
+I got another story here.

-This is uh I'll get this.
+This is oh, get this.

-This is a Washington Post, and the headline poll finds Virginia focused on illegal immigrant issue could sway state and local races after years of simmering in the background.
+And the headline, poll finds Virginia focused on illegal immigrant issue could sway state and local races.

-What Snerdley, help me out here.
+Snerdley, help me out here.

 We had a story yesterday out of the Boston Globe.